-During James's residence, Lamb House became the centre of a literary circle, and famous guests included HG Wels, Rudyard Kipling, GK Cheterton, and Hilaire Beloc.
+During James's residence, Lamb House became the centre of a literary circle, and famous guests included HG Wells, Rudyard Kipling, GK Chesterton, and Hilaire Belloc.
 James so loved the house that when he fell mortally ill in London in 1916 he asked to be taken to Rye.
-Unfortunately he was too ill to be moved.
+Unfortunately, he was too ill to be moved.

-Today the house is preserved as it might have appeared during James's lifetiime, with personal mementos, photographs, and furnishings.
+Today the house is preserved as it might have appeared during James's lifetime, with personal mementoes, photographs, and furnishings.

 About Lamb House

 Address: West Street, Rye, East Sussex, England, TN31 7ES

 Location: In the town centre, facing the church

 Website: Lamb House